|Elliott Sound Products||Small Power Supplies|

 If the resolution provided does not solve your problem, you may respond back to the support team through the web interface at support.microchip.com.
 Telephone support is also available Monday-Thursday between the hours of 8:00am and 4:00pm MST and on Friday between 10:00am and 4:00pm.

 Interestingly, Microchip has also released AN954, which also describes a transformerless power supply.
-It has many highlighted warnings throughout the text, and TB008 is cited as a reference.
-This version does not attempt to use safety earth as a current carrying conductor, and quite correctly has no connection between earth and neutral.
+It has many highlighted warnings throughout the text, and in a bizarre twist of logic the evil TB008 is cited as a reference.
+The versions described do not attempt to use safety earth as a current carrying conductor, and quite correctly have no connection between earth and neutral.
 TB008 seems to have been buried in the Microchip website, and I was unable to find the original.
 An admission of wrongdoing would have been nice, but I suppose that's too much to ask for.

 There's even a discussion on the Microchip forum (posted in 2008) that declares the circuit to be wrong and dangerous, but Microchip did not respond - even in their own forum!